backend-developers-ltd/ComputeHorde/README.md

 ### Encouraging Actual Mining
 - Synthetic tasks are designed to run only on specific hardware (e.g., A6000 GPUs), ensuring miners deliver the advertised compute power.
 - Scoring system incentivizing for completing organic tasks.
-- Mechanisms for penalizing miners serving only a subset of validators

 ## Development goals